pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 The first stop was the small stone church where he and Constance had married.
 St. Giles-in-the-Fields.
 It stood in its churchyard like a grey, forgotten ship run aground in the yellow fog.
 A place of vows and beginnings, it now felt like a tomb.
 As he approached the lychgate, a sense of profound wrongness washed over him.
 On the flagstones beneath the arch, something was arranged in a dark, wet circle.

 It was a spiral made from the broken bodies of pigeons.
 Dozens of them, their grey feathers matted with blood, their necks snapped, their small bodies twisted and forced into the same horrifyingly precise pattern he had seen on the window panes.
 It was a desecration not just of the church grounds, but of his own history, turning a symbol of life and hope into a sigil of death.
+In the sickly fog-light, the wet blood gleamed like garnets scattered on stone, dark and precious and wrong.

 He felt a surge of cold fury.
 This was not random.
 This was intimate.
 He stood there, frozen, the message clear: There is no refuge for you here.